Looking after your mental health

 When you’re focused on running or growing a small business, managing staff and dealing with challenges that emerge, you might not think to prioritise your own mental health.

 Creating a mental health plan is one way to make sure you have the strategies in place to look after your wellbeing.
 It’s also an important part of planning for business continuity and resilience.

-Guide for small business owners in response to coronavirus
+Guide for small business owners